flowagentnu/1rel-documentation/docs/modules/forms/how-to-use-form-buttons.md

-# How to use
+# How to Use Form Buttons

-A guide to displaying and configuring Actional Buttons in different contexts.
+A guide to displaying and configuring Form Buttons in different contexts.

 ## When to Use
-Read this page when you want to show Actional Buttons in tables, forms, dashboards, or other UI elements.
+Read this page when you want to show Form Buttons in tables, forms, dashboards, or other UI elements.

 ## How It Works
-- Actional Buttons are set up globally in Site Settings, but can be used in Power Search Tables, as Row Buttons, or as Form Buttons.
+- Forms are easily accessed with Form Buttons, that you configure in the same format as Actional Buttons.
 - The JSON structure is the same in all contexts, but available items/conditions may differ.
 - Use the `keyName` to reference a button's configuration.